COMBAT SEQUENCE 3: PRESSING ATTACKS AND HOW TO DEFEND AGAINST THEM

 Attacking by Retreating

-Counter-attacking using the right-right mode is different from that using the left-right mode as in Sequences 1 and 2 shown in an earlier video series.
-Here the responder moves his back left foot backward, deflects, then moves his body forward without moving his legs to counter-attack.
+The responder moves his back left foot backward, deflects, then moves his body forward without moving his legs to counter-attack.
 This is an example of “attacking by retreating”.

-Attack Footwork using Left-Left Mode
+Attacking Footwork using Left-Left Mode

 Flowing with the Opponent to Attack